gaultier/kotlin-rs/README.md

 ## Status

 Pre-pre alpha.
 Do not use yet.

-- [ ] Lexer: WIP
-- [ ] Parser
-- [ ] Multi files given on the command line
+See `docs/ROADMAP.md`.